Joe Abbey: Pro Career

-After the 1948 season, Abbey was released by the Bears after suffering a knee injury.
-In October 1949, Abbey signed with the New York Bulldogs.
+Abbey started the 1949 season with the Bears, though he did not play and was either released by the Bears after suffering a knee injury, or traded.
+In October 1949, Abbey signed with the New York Bulldogs which reunited him with form Texas teammates Bobby Layne and Jim Canady.
 He appeared in six games for the Bulldogs and tallied eight receptions for 110 yards.